Academic Advising | Grading Criteria

-To browse through the schedule of courses offered by the Department of the History of Art and Architecture (and other departments), visit the UO Class Schedule.
+- To view current and upcoming courses offered by the Department of the History of Art and Architecture (and other departments), visit the UO Class Schedule.

-Descriptions of courses currently offered during specific terms and the complete list of chronological breadth areas assigned to each course are available on the current student blog.
+- Detailed term‑specific course descriptions and the full list of chronological breadth areas assigned to each course are available on the current students' site (blog).

-Find complete details for all academic programs offered by the university in the online version of the current UO Catalog.
+- Complete information on all academic programs is available in the online version of the current UO Catalog.

 Criteria considered: